TahaLoukili/RessourceManagement/README.md

 # RessourceManagement

 About
-this an Angular Spring poject that adopt the microservices architecture it's goal is to handle the materiel ressources of a university
+This Angular Spring project adopts the microservices architecture.
+Its goal is to manage the material resources of a university.